christopherhuntley/is135-docs/StagUpBootstrap/Part1.md

   ![](images/part1s3b.png)

   >A content distribution network (CDN) is used to serve up files that lots of people want to download all at once.
 Instead of storing these files on a single server that might be located on the other side of the world (and maybe 1 second away on the internet), a CDN keeps copies on lots of servers and the one that can get the files to you the fastest.
-It's quite a neat way to speeed up the web.
+It's quite a neat way to speed up the web.

   Instead of downloading the files, setting up the required folders, etc., we'll just use copies of the files supplied by the Bootstrap CDN.